merry-berry-acai/docs/README.md

 <img src="./docs/diagrams/application_architecture_diagram.png" alt="Application Architecture Diagram" style="max-height:400px; display:block; margin-left:auto; margin-right:auto;" />

-## User Stories: Persona-Driven Feature Development & Refinement
+##  8. <a name='UserStories:Persona-DrivenFeatureDevelopmentRefinement'></a>User Stories: Persona-Driven Feature Development & Refinement

 Our user stories are meticulously crafted to be persona-driven, ensuring that the Merry Berry Smoothie & Açaí Shop application is designed with the end-user firmly in mind.
 We have employed the ‘persona, what and why’ format for each user story to clearly articulate user needs and the rationale behind each feature.
 Furthermore, we have actively incorporated a process of revision and refinement based on simulated user feedback and usability considerations, demonstrating an iterative approach to feature definition.